tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 My parents have been helping out as much as they can, though they both still work.

-Ellen’s dad tried his best for a few days.
+Ellen’s dad tried his best for a while.

 But I think the grief of losing both his wife and daughter was too much.
-Just a few days after Ellen’s funeral, he abruptly said he needed to go to Greece to visit family, which I didn’t even know they had.
+Just a few weeks after Ellen’s funeral, he abruptly said he needed to go to Greece to visit family, which I didn’t even know they had.

 I look back now and wish I had asked Ellen’s dad about it after I first noticed.